jay-shi/Js-Mirror-Bot/README.md

 # desktop-bot

-This NodeJs app can record user' motion and simulate it again.
+This NodeJs app can record keystroke, mouseclick and mousedrag, and create automated simulation.